 The City of Anderson has a published Storm Drain Master Plan from March 2001 that delineates the major drainage areas in the City, determines deficiencies in the storm drain system, and identifies needed improvements and their associated implementation costs.
 The City plans to begin updating this Storm Drain Master Plan in 2025 to identify the current drainage deficiencies and updated solution projects.
-There are four major drainage areas in the City: Adjacent Sacramento River Drainage Areas 1000 where runoff flows overland or via separate storm drain pipelines to the Sacramento River; Anderson Creek Drainage Basin 2000 that drains approximately 2.4 square miles from within City limits into Anderson Creek; Tormey Drain Drainage Basin 3000 where runoff flows are storm drain of Third Street and west of Highway 273; and Spring Gulch Creek Drainage Basin 4000 that drains an 11 square mile area and runs along the north City boundary between Highway 273 and the Sacramento River (Figure 5).
+There are four major drainage areas in the City: Adjacent Sacramento River Drainage Areas 1000 where runoff flows overland or via separate storm drain pipelines to the Sacramento River; Anderson Creek Drainage Basin 2000 that drains approximately 2.4 square miles from within City limits into Anderson Creek; Tormey Drain Drainage Basin 3000 where runoff from approximately 1,283 acres flows largely outside of City limits north of Third Street and west of Highway 273; and Spring Gulch Creek Drainage Basin 4000 that drains an 11 square mile area and runs along the north City boundary between Highway 273 and the Sacramento River (Figure 5).